 The first word of each simple command, if unquoted, is checked to see if it has an alias.
 If so, that word is replaced by the text of the alias.
-The alias name and the replacement text may contain any valid shell input, including shell metacharacters, with the exception that the alias name may not contain '='.
+The characters '/', '\$', ''', '=' and any of the shell metacharacters or quoting characters listed above may not appear in an alias name.
+The replacement text may contain any valid shell input, including shell metacharacters.
 The first word of the replacement text is tested for aliases, but a word that is identical to an alias being expanded is not expanded a second time.
 This means that one may alias ls to "ls -F", for instance, and Bash does not try to recursively expand the replacement text.
 If the last character of the alias value is a space or tab character, then the next command word following the alias is also checked for alias expansion.